elyrodso/main-website/privacy-policy.markdown

 ### Collected Information

-By registering on our site and accepting our terms, you agree to submit the following information when registering or logging in using your Discord account: linked email address, username, user actions.
+By registering on our site and accepting our terms, you agree to submit the following information when registering: first and last name, e-mail address, IP address upon registration, IP address upon last login, country of entry, last time login date, and Discord user ID (when registering via the Discord service).

-After or at registration, we can request or collect: first and last name, home address, phone number, e-mail address and payment method.
+By concluding a payment on our services, you consent to submit the following information: bank card details, billing address, country, first and last name.
+All this information will be used for payments using [Stripe](https://stripe.com/br/about) as the connection point between our services and you.

-We follow a standard mode of collecting essential data, this information collected by the log files includes your browser type, Internet Service Provider (ISP), IP addresses and time stamp.
-The purpose of this information is solely for analysis and to retrieve demographic information.
-This data is not linked to any personally identifiable information.
+We follow a standard mode of collecting essential data, this information is stored as your IP addresses, Internet Service Provider (ISP), country and time stamp.
+This data is not linked to any personally identifiable information and is used only for analysis, security purposes and control by Cloudfare.
+This information and few others that cannot be identified are also handled by Google Analytics for mass identification of registered/active users.

 ### Usage of your information